AndrewIrwin/data-visualization/007-evaluation.rmd

 ### Assignment 5 {#assignment-5 .unnumbered}

 This is the second Tidy Tuesday assignment.
-You should create a map and some other analysis such as a data table or other visualization already discussed in class.
+Create maps as described in the repository.

-Organize your work as a slide presentation with presenter notes.
-An example and instructions are in the repository.
+Organize your work as a slide presentation.
+A template with instructions is in the repository.

 ### Assignment 6 {#assignment-6 .unnumbered}

 This is a peer evaluation assignment.
 You should provide, in separate documents as described in the repository,

-* confidental feedback on your team mates work for the term project
+* confidential feedback on your team mates work for the term project
 * a peer evaluation of two oral presentations from other teams, which will be shared with the presenters.

 You should provide thoughtful and constructive feedback on the work of your classmates.
 Everyone's work has good aspects and areas where there could be improvement; you should aim to provide useful feedback in both areas.

 Your assignment for the peer evaluation is in the project planning repository we all share.
-Pull an updated version from github after XXX to see your assigment.
+Pull an updated version from github to see your assigment.
 Remember to do this before the first day of presentations so you know which presentation to evaluate!

 A rubric and guide for your evaluations is in the repository for this assignment.